“As each has received a gift, use it to serve one another as good stewards of God’s varied grace.” 1 Peter 4:10

 Adult Altar Servers are men and women who assist at Mass or Funeral Masses to enhance the worship of our faith community.

 CLOW offers young children an opportunity to experience the Word in a way that engages them at their level.
 Volunteers of this ministry will teach them the Gospel in a way that is meaningful to them and support it with activities or worksheets.
 Children return to Mass after the General Intercessions.
-Find out more on our website's CLOW page.
+We also currently offer weekly Virtual CLOWs that are available for viewing on our CLOW webpage and parish YouTube Channel.

 Extraordinary Ministers of Communion serve the Body and Blood of Christ at Mass.